Pudellos/Computational-Physics-TU-Delft-Project-1/journal.md

 you can check if the total energy is conserved the code supports any number of gas molecules with any initial energy and position, not recomended to use more than 4 molecules because then it's slow

-remarks:
-we need to add an option to state energy of the system and do gaussian distribution of the positions and velocities of the praticles

 (due 14 February 2021, 23:59)